CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/GraphicsCard.md

 `func (o *GraphicsCard) UnsetEquipmentEnclosureElement()`

 UnsetEquipmentEnclosureElement ensures that no value is present for EquipmentEnclosureElement, not even an explicit nil
+### GetEquipmentInterconnect

+`func (o *GraphicsCard) GetEquipmentInterconnect() EquipmentInterconnectRelationship`

+GetEquipmentInterconnect returns the EquipmentInterconnect field if non-nil, zero value otherwise.

+### GetEquipmentInterconnectOk

+`func (o *GraphicsCard) GetEquipmentInterconnectOk() (*EquipmentInterconnectRelationship, bool)`

+GetEquipmentInterconnectOk returns a tuple with the EquipmentInterconnect field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentInterconnect

+`func (o *GraphicsCard) SetEquipmentInterconnect(v EquipmentInterconnectRelationship)`

+SetEquipmentInterconnect sets EquipmentInterconnect field to given value.

+### HasEquipmentInterconnect

+`func (o *GraphicsCard) HasEquipmentInterconnect() bool`

+HasEquipmentInterconnect returns a boolean if a field has been set.

+### SetEquipmentInterconnectNil

+`func (o *GraphicsCard) SetEquipmentInterconnectNil(b bool)`

+ SetEquipmentInterconnectNil sets the value for EquipmentInterconnect to be an explicit nil

+### UnsetEquipmentInterconnect
+`func (o *GraphicsCard) UnsetEquipmentInterconnect()`

+UnsetEquipmentInterconnect ensures that no value is present for EquipmentInterconnect, not even an explicit nil
+### GetEquipmentSharedGraphicsCard

+`func (o *GraphicsCard) GetEquipmentSharedGraphicsCard() EquipmentSharedGraphicsCardRelationship`

+GetEquipmentSharedGraphicsCard returns the EquipmentSharedGraphicsCard field if non-nil, zero value otherwise.

+### GetEquipmentSharedGraphicsCardOk

+`func (o *GraphicsCard) GetEquipmentSharedGraphicsCardOk() (*EquipmentSharedGraphicsCardRelationship, bool)`

+GetEquipmentSharedGraphicsCardOk returns a tuple with the EquipmentSharedGraphicsCard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentSharedGraphicsCard

+`func (o *GraphicsCard) SetEquipmentSharedGraphicsCard(v EquipmentSharedGraphicsCardRelationship)`

+SetEquipmentSharedGraphicsCard sets EquipmentSharedGraphicsCard field to given value.

+### HasEquipmentSharedGraphicsCard

+`func (o *GraphicsCard) HasEquipmentSharedGraphicsCard() bool`

+HasEquipmentSharedGraphicsCard returns a boolean if a field has been set.

+### SetEquipmentSharedGraphicsCardNil

+`func (o *GraphicsCard) SetEquipmentSharedGraphicsCardNil(b bool)`

+ SetEquipmentSharedGraphicsCardNil sets the value for EquipmentSharedGraphicsCard to be an explicit nil

+### UnsetEquipmentSharedGraphicsCard
+`func (o *GraphicsCard) UnsetEquipmentSharedGraphicsCard()`

+UnsetEquipmentSharedGraphicsCard ensures that no value is present for EquipmentSharedGraphicsCard, not even an explicit nil
 ### GetGraphicsControllers

 `func (o *GraphicsCard) GetGraphicsControllers() []GraphicsControllerRelationship`